-Snyder’s logic also runs contrary to statistical data — of which he was apparently aware — demonstrating that online poker, casino games and the lottery appeal to different sets of consumers.
+Snyder’s logic also runs contrary to statistical data — of which he was apparently aware — demonstrating that MI online poker, casino games and the lottery would all appeal to different sets of consumers.

 “We did prove that it did not affect the School Aid Fund, that it did not affect the lottery,” Kowall said.
 “I don’t know what it takes.
 Their argument didn’t hold water in my book.”

 Kowall served with new Michigan Gov. Gretchen Whitmer in the state Senate from 2011 to 2015, and he confirmed that the two share a good rapport.